Moshimo itsu no hi ka umare kawareru no nara ba

 Arriving the top of the staircase, Minako found herself at a lost facing the small buzzing crowd at the front of Hikawa Shrine, immediately wondering if it was a bad idea to visit on a Sunday afternoon.
 Tipping her oversized baseball cap even lower to hide her face, she slipped past the people and headed deeper into the shrine grounds quickly until the people and the noise lessened to an inaudible level.

 Letting out a relieved sigh, she walked further between the shrine's structures, all the while remaining a low profile as to not draw unwanted attention to herself.
 After ten minutes of wandering and appreciating the beauty of Japan's religious architecture, she found that despite the several times she visited Rei at the shrine, she was still very unfamiliar with the Kami's holy grounds, as well as the duties upheld by those who serve the Kami.
-Watching the shrine apprentices she passed by working, cleaning and studying, she wondered if Rei had to do all those things daily as well, realizing she didn't really know much about her friend's life outside of hangouts and school.
+Watching the shrine apprentices she passed by working, cleaning and studying, she wondered if Rei had to do all those things daily as well, thinking that she didn't really know much about her friend's life outside of hangouts and school.

 Finally decided that it would be a waste of time to go on without guidance, she approached and asked a nearby shrine maiden sweeping under a Japanese oak.